 The distinction amid physical principles attempts to simplify the explanation of a complex and extensive subject.
 Besides, it connects to matters laid down in Quantum Mechanics and General Relativity, sprang from Newton’s Laws of Dynamics or causes of motion.

 This book about the Law of Global Gravity means a deep and penetrating analysis of gravitational energy and motion, as it uses concepts incorporated by other Global Physics books.
-Among the most relevant concepts, the Global Aether –reticular structure of matter– as material support for gravity field, the mass and kinetic energy, and luminiferous aether –gravity field– as supporting medium for electromagnetic energy.
+Among the most relevant concepts, the Global Aether –reticular structure of matter– as material support for gravity field, the mass and kinetic energy, and LUM Aether (Luminiferous, universal, and mobile) –gravity field– as supporting medium for electromagnetic energy.

 The new Global Physics has scientific character despite being an alternative theory to the Theory of Relativity and, broadly, to the unique interpretations of Quantum Mechanics on gravity and motion on a subatomic scale; And, of course, it presents and proposes possible physical experiments –not thought experiments– to confirm its assertions.

-It is also necessary to point out those new concepts with a higher degree of precision, like motion and properties of Global Aether –gravitational or kinetic aether– and luminiferous aether requires the use of additional names or terms to achieve terminological clarity and ease assimilation.
+It is also necessary to point out those new concepts with a higher degree of precision, like motion and properties of Global Aether (gravitational - kinetic - mass) and LUM Aether (Luminiferous, universal, and mobile) requires the use of additional names or terms to achieve terminological clarity and ease assimilation.